 Grades are posted online for 1st grade through 6th grade.
 PK, JK and Kindergarten will be sent home with your child or mailed.
+Late or missing assignments may be accepted within one day without penalty; no work will be accepted after two weeks past the due date.
+Exceptions for medical reasons will be considered.
 Teachers will communicate grading information with you at the start of school.